ubeccommon/hft_tria/README.md

 - Expand asset rebalancing to include dynamic risk scoring.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GPLv3 License.
 See `LICENSE` for details.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue to suggest changes or report bugs.